 “My heart stopped for a second when I realized it had been stolen,” Lee recalled.
 “We knew the tape was in the safe but we never thought that the thieves were after anything but guns and money.”

 Rand Gauthier suddenly faced danger on several fronts.
-After hiring a private detective, Lee allegedly enlisted the Hells Angels to harass Gauthier and Ingley and try to get the tape back.
+After hiring a private detective, Lee allegedly enlisted the Hells Angels to harass Gauthier and Ingley to try to get the tape back.
 The bikers started showing up at the porn studio where they worked, waving guns and shouting threats.

 “You tell that motherfucker we’re going to come back and blow somebody’s balls off unless that tape gets puts back,” one of the bikers threatened.